derrxb/adb-final/readme.md

 * Start graph server

 ##### Step 4: Seed the database with the project data
-* This is a work in progres.
+* This is a work in progress.
 We're still figuring it out.

 ##### Step 3: Start Flask server
 * run.py launches the Flask server